usbarmory/armory-drive/README.md

 ======================================

 > :warning: these instructions are for *expert users only*, it is recommended
-> to use `armory-drive-installer` if you don't know what you are doing.
+> to use `armory-drive-install` if you don't know what you are doing.

 Compiling
 ---------